 from the bodies in rocket fire rubble across the sea.

-It is enough to deal with knowing how fire displaced
+It is enough to deal with reading the obits, or listening in

-village to the west.
-We just aren’t equipped to bear the news
+We aren’t equipped to bear up under the news of the world.

-of the world.
-The talk of the diner weighs heavily enough.
+The news of the noonday diner weighs heavily enough.